manassaloi/manassaloi.github.io/_posts/2020-04-15-user-superpower.markdown

   - why spend hours in a bar getting rejected, when you can swipe on Tinder, and go on a date next day
   - spending hours doing your tax returns vs uploading it on Cleartax

-The client which the fastest email experience literally calls itself Superhuman
+The client which the fastest email experience literally calls itself Superhuman.

 What superpower are you giving to your users?